PollyHannah/Phylogenomic-study/README.md

 module load R
 ```

 Run the R script in this repository.
 To do this, you will need the `Orthogroups.tsv` file in the directory from which you run the script.
-I reccomend running it from the mcv directory.
+I recommend running it from the mcv directory.
 Use the cp (copy) command to copy the .tsv file from the relevant directory (either the `orthofinder_2_family`, `orthofinder_2_genus`, or `orthofinder_2_species` directory) to the mcv directory.

 For example, if you were doing the analysis at the family level:
 ``` bash